Alcohol and entertainment

 - performance of a play.
 For more information please view the Plays section.

 - indoor sport.
 As defined in the Licensing Act 2003, an ‘indoor sporting event’ is a sporting event which takes place wholly inside a building, and at which the spectators present at the event are accommodated wholly inside that building.
 A ‘sporting event’ means any contest, exhibition or display of any sport and ‘sport’ includes any game in which physical skill is the predominant factor and any form of physical recreation which is also engaged in for purposes of competition or display.
 It is not the activity that is licensable it is for the protection of the audience at the event, for example: health and safety.

 - boxing wrestling fighting sports entertainment or which combines boxing/wrestling with one or mixed martial arts/cagefighting style events (except Olympics-style Greco-Roman and freestyle wrestling).
 For more information please view the Boxing Wrestling and Fighting Sports section.

 - live and recorded music - please view the information within the live and recorded music section

 - any similar entertainment to that of live music, recorded music or dance.

-There are certain exemptions in regard to some activities, further details can be accessed from Exemptions for premises licence and club premises certificates.
+There are certain exemptions in regard to some activities.
+Please see the section - Exemptions for premises licences and club premises certificates.

 Late night refreshment